localdevices/ODMax/README.md

 ODMax is a utility to extract still frames from 360-degree videos.
 At this moment ODMax works with GoPro videos.
 It may or may not work with other 360 degree camera brands and models but this has not been tested.

-To get started with ODMax, setup a python environment.
+To get started with ODMax, set-up a python environment.
 We recommend using a miniconda or anaconda environment.
 We have conveniently packaged all dependencies for you, and with `conda` these can be installed easily.

 Installation for direct use
 ---------------------------